-- a) Load the files from the basic files folder into a folder for Lab 4. - b) Load all of the mathematical model files from Lab 1 into the Lab 4 folder. - c) Configure your one degree of freedom system the way you did in Lab 1. - d) Modify the Matlab driver file DT_sv1_driver.m to read in one of the mathematical model file - e) Use state variable feedback to place the poles in such a way that you think you will meet the system requirements given above.
+- a) Load the files from the class website into a folder for Lab 5. - b) Load all of the mathematical model files from Lab 1 into the Lab 5 folder. - c) Configure your one degree of freedom system the way you did in Lab 1. - d) Modify the Matlab driver file DT\sv1\driver.m to read in one of the mathematical model file - e) Use state variable feedback to place the poles in such a way that you think you will meet the system requirements given above.
 Remember there is usually a tradeoff between speed of response and the required control effort, which is limited by our motors. - f) Run the simulation for at least one second (Tf should be at least one second).
 This is because the ECP systems tend to hang up if they run for less than a second. - g) Simulate the systems, check to see that they meet the design requirements and the control effort does not reach the saturatation level.
-If there is a problem, go to step (e) and try a different set of pole locations. - h) The Simulink file Model210_DT_sv1.mdl replaces your mathematical model of the system (used in DT_sv1.mdl) with the ECP drivers (and hence the real system).
-The states are named differently in this file than they are in DT_sv1.mdl so we can compare the model and the real system later.
-Compile Model210_DT_sv1.mdl.
-This Simulink file will read in the value of K (the state feedback gains), the value of Gpre (the prefilter gain), and the value of C (the output matrix) from the Matlab workspace. - i) Reset the ECP system. - j) Connect Model210_DT_sv1.mdl to the ECP system and run it. - k) Use the program Compare_DT1.m to produce a plot comparing the predicted response using the mathematical model of the system with the real response of the system.
+If there is a problem, go to step (e) and try a different set of pole locations. - h) The Simulink file Model210\DT\sv1.mdl replaces your mathematical model of the system (used in DT\sv1.mdl) with the ECP drivers (and hence the real system).
+The states are named differently in this file than they are in DT\sv1.mdl so we can compare the model and the real system later.
+Compile Model210\DT\sv1.mdl.
+This Simulink file will read in the value of K (the state feedback gains), the value of Gpre (the prefilter gain), and the value of C (the output matrix) from the Matlab workspace. - i) Reset the ECP system. - j) Connect Model210 DT sv1.mdl to the ECP system and run it. - k) Use the program Compare\DT1.m to produce a plot comparing the predicted response using the mathematical model of the system with the real response of the system.
 Note that the third state is not plotted since it is not really all that important. - Copy and paste this graph into your Word document that will eventually become your memo for this lab.
 It is a real good idea to write a short caption at this time so you don't forget what you just did. - m) If you need to reduce the sampling interval, be sure to record this.